KhartesViewer/khartes/README.md

 ## Advanced Topic: Tracking cursors

-The "Tracking cursors" feature is experimental; there seem to be some circumstances where it might be useful.
+The "Tracking cursors" feature is experimental; there are some circumstances where it might be useful.
 It is currently turned off by default.

 Here is the idea behind this feature.

 When you move the mouse cursor over a data window, the cursor actually specifies a position in 3D space.
-You can verify this by noting that the Status Bar always shows a 3D position corresponding to the position of the mouse.
+You can verify this by noting that the Status Bar always shows the 3D position of the cursor.

 There are, perhaps, times when it would be useful to see where this 3D position would lie if projected onto the other data windows.
-Doing so might allow the user to better determine, for instance, whether there are other nearby nodes that don't lie in the plane of the current data window.
+Doing so might allow the user to better determine, for instance, whether there are nearby nodes that don't lie in the plane of the current data window.

 So when the tracking cursors are turned on, the 3D position determined by the mouse